outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - search for info structures like law reference format 1.2.3 or law keywords or law-specific terms
         - search for opposite of not-info structures (filters)
           - exclude logical fallacy structures when searching for facts
+          - exclude anomalies in language patterns when searching for facts
         - use patterns of previous searches with similar inputs
           - use patterns of previous searches for similar topic or similar keywords or similar intents
         - search for relevant info containing structures (template containing content, html structures, logical trajectory like a 'intro-explanation-summary' sequence structure)